How to break a trend trance

-With the prevalence of social media, the rise of bloggers and influencers, and the more traditional advertorials, a trend’s ubiquity has never before been so persistent.
+With the prevalence of social media and the rise of blogger influencers, a trend’s ubiquity has never been so persistent.

-And the more persistent these images, the more we fall deeper into a trend trance.
+And the more persistent these images, the deeper we fall into a trend trance.

-In order to break the trend trance, ask yourself these three questions before you swipe your card.
+In order to break the trend trance, ask yourself these four questions before you swipe your card.

 Does this even fit into my current wardrobe?

 Our wardrobes already embody our preexisting style preferences.
-If you find that you have nothing that this current trend would accent or contribute to, you should probably skip this fashion fancy.
+If you have nothing that this current trend would accent or contribute to, you should probably skip this fashion fancy.

 Does this even fit who I am?

 Trends exude certain themes and narratives that can enhance or fall in line with your personality and individual style.
-There is nothing wrong with veering from your usual style, but if you are buying something simply for the surface hype and imagery of it, it will expire on you as fast as it came.
+There is nothing wrong with veering from your usual style.
+But if you are buying something simply for the hype, that novelty will have a short shelf life.

 What are my motives?